Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Generalized two-Hamiltonian uncertainty relations

+While bounded system size independent frequencies are natural in quasi-classical and ``typical'' closed (energy conserving) quantum systems, that is certainly not the case for all constructible model states \cite{special1}.
+With this in mind, we consider the consequences of any one of two additional conditions (labelled Assumption (3) and Assumption (3') in the below).
+Either of these conditions will lead to a system size independent standard deviation for the energy density (when the latter is evaluated with the instantaneous density matrix $\tilde{\rho}$).

-{\bf{(3)}} The closed system ${\cal{I}}$ equilibrates at long times.
-Stated more precisely (and automatically accounting for Poincare recurrence/Loschmidt echo type events), the asymptotic long time average of the probability density $\rho_{\cal{I}}$ in the larger {\it closed} system ${\cal{I}}$ veers towards the equilibrium density matrix of the closed system (and thus {\it microcanonical} ({\sf mc}) averages apply).
+{\bf{ Assumption {(3)}}}: The closed hybrid system ${\cal{I}}$ equilibrates at long times.
+Stated more precisely (and automatically accounting for Poincare recurrence type events), the asymptotic long time average of the probability density $\rho_{\cal{I}}$ in the larger {\it closed} hybrid system ${\cal{I}}$ veers towards the {\it microcanonical} ({\sf mc}) density matrix applicable for closed energy conserving systems in equilibrium \cite{Huang-book}.
 That is,